Westerbay/Eyefox-Puzzle/README.md

 ## 📁 Asset Sources

-The assets used in this game were sourced from [itch.io](https://itch.io), a well-known platform for creative and free resources.
+The assets used in this game were sourced from [itch.io](https://itch.io).
 Here are links to some specific resources:

 - [Font](https://datagoblin.itch.io/monogram)
 - [Background](https://szadiart.itch.io/pixel-fantasy-caves)
 - [GUI Elements](https://mounirtohami.itch.io/pixel-art-gui-elements)